German bond yields hit record low after ZEW fuels growth scare

 "Global growth concerns are very relevant and very much on the front foot," said David Schnautz, rate strategist at Commerzbank in New York.

-Berlin lowered its growth forecasts to 1.2 percent and 1.3 percent for 2014 and 2015 respectively, from 1.8 percent and 2.0 percent, but Economy Minister Sigmar Gabriel said there was no reason to think the country was in recession.
+Berlin lowered its growth forecasts to 1.2 percent and 1.3 percent for 2014 and 2015, from 1.8 percent and 2.0 percent but Economy Minister Sigmar Gabriel said there was no reason to think the country was in recession.
 Finance Minister Wolfgang Schaeuble said he expected economic weakness to be temporary.

 Europe's malaise is fuelling concerns around global growth, pushing investors towards safe-haven assets, but the impact on some of the euro zone's riskiest government debt has been limited by expectations of further European Central Bank easing.

-Ten-year German bond yields dipped to a record low of 0.837 percent, down 5 basis points, while Italian and Spanish equivalents fell 2 bps to 2.31 percent and 2.06 percent.
+Ten-year German bond yields dipped to a new record low of 0.837 percent, down 5 basis points, while Italian and Spanish equivalents were flat to slightly lower at 2.32 percent and 2.08 percent.

-One of the ECB's preferred measure of the market's inflation expectations, the five-year, five-year breakeven forward - which shows where markets expect forecasts for 2024 inflation to be in 2019 - fell to a new low of less than 1.80 percent.

-The fall in that closely-watched measure bolsters expectations of ECB easing.
-DZ Bank strategist Daniel Lenz said that if further ECB measures were not anticipated, yields in Spain and Italy would be 6-7 bps higher.
+DZ Bank strategist Daniel Lenz said that if ECB easing was not anticipated, yields in Spain and Italy would be 6-7 bps higher.

 But hopes for a sovereign bond-buying scheme could be dealt a blow by Europe's top court, which opened talks on the legality of a previous purchasing programme on Tuesday.